palerique/wordcounter/README.md

 This is a sample text.
 It contains multiple words.
 This is a simple exercise.
 ```

-Running the program with the command: `java WordCountApp sample.txt` should
+~~Running the program with the command: `java WordCountApp sample.txt` should
-produce the following output:
+produce the following output:~~ (Because we are now packaging the application as a jar, the command to run the
+application is slightly different, but the output is the same, check the instructions below)

 ```
 word: this, count: 2 word: a, count: 2 word: is, count: 2 word: sample, count: 1